 CrimCheck recognises your rights under thePrivacy Act 1988(Cth) andInformation Privacy Act 2000(Vic) and will protect your personal information in accordance with the Australian Privacy Principles (Commonwealth) (“APPs”) and Information Privacy Principles (Victoria) (“IPPs”).
 These principles govern how we can collect, use, hold and disclose your personal information, and ensure the quality and security of your personal information.

 What is your personal information?

-The personal information we collect about you will depend on whether you have consented to have CrimCheck conduct a National Police History Check (“police check”) on yourself.
+The personal information we collect about you will depend on whether you have consented to have CrimCheck conduct a Nationally Coordinated Police History Check (“police check”) on yourself.
 The personal information may include sensitive information, such as criminal records.

 What personal information do we collect and hold?

 When you request us – directly or through an organisation – to conduct a police check on you, we will ask for identification information.
 This will include your:

 The personal information collected by us will also include your consent to undertake a police check and the police check results.